What billionaires and giant corporations pay in taxes—and what that means for the rest of us.

 Here’s what we know:

-• According to the Institute on Taxation and Economic Policy, at least 55 of the largest corporations in America paid no federal corporate income taxes in 2020.
+- According to the Institute on Taxation and Economic Policy, 23 of the largest and most profitable companies in the US paid no federal corporate income taxes from 2018-2022.
+And 109 corporations paid zero federal tax in at least one of those years.

 That’s not paying your fair share.
 Instead of only maximizing profits for their overwhelmingly rich, white shareholders, corporations should do more to support the employees, consumers, and community members that corporations rely upon to make their money.